JYU-IBA/jabs/README.md

 ### Known issues
  - Saving a detector to a file is not supported.
 Calibrations can be saved as a script.
  - Ad-hoc channeling correction is the same for all detectors
- - Import of IDF is partial at best and exporting is not implemented
+ - Import and export of IDF files produce intended results, since the IDF support is only partial.
+Use caution and common sense.

 ## Fitting